dialect-rs/manual/src/ch01-02-installation.md

 ## Pre-compiled binaries

-Executable binaries are available for download on the [GitHub Releases page][releases].
+An executable binary for linux x86 operating systems is available for download on the [GitHub Releases page][releases].
-Download the binary for your platform (macOS, or Linux) and add the directory of the executable to your `PATH`.
+Download the binary for your platform and add the directory of the executable to your `PATH`.

 [releases]: https://github.com/dialect-rs/